open-ephys/acq-board-docs/source/Build-Instructions/Assembling-the-IO-board.rst

 #.
 After looking at the information about drill sizes (nothing to worry about), agree to the terms and conditions and proceed to checkout.

-With Sunstone, the cost should be about $80 for one board, or about $240 for four boards.
+With Sunstone, for example, the cost should be about $80 for one board, or about $240 for four boards.

 Putting it together
 ###################################